Songbo729066989/NCR/README.md

-# code for our paper Neural Collaborative Filtering
+# code for our paper Neural Collaborative Ranking